Euphorbia hyberna aka Irish Spurge

 Irish Spurge, Bainne Caoin (Ga)

-How to care for Irish Spurge
+How difficult is it to take care of Irish Spurge

 Even if you don't have a green thumb, you can successfully care for Irish Spurge due to its easy-going nature.